visgl/loaders.gl/docs/arrowjs/usage-guide/mesharrow.md

 - One-mesh-per-record-batch?
   - Record Batches - The Apache Arrow record batch structure can certainly be used to wrap each mesh in its own record batch.
 An advantage is that each RecordBatch has its own `Data` object so there is no need to concatenate all the array buffers from the different meshes being combined into a table.

+### Meshes that do not fit well into MeshArrow

+- Heavily indexed meshes, where mesh primitives share vertices via indices.

 ### Feature Ids

-Tracking feature ids in geometries is very important
+Tracking feature ids in geometries is very important.
+For instance, "picking" use cases allow users to interact with rendered meshes and it is important to be able to determine the logical feature id that a specific rendered pixel on the screen represents.

 | Id type       | Description                                                                                                         |
 | ------------- | ------------------------------------------------------------------------------------------------------------------- |